 The first thing you need is a program that talks to the microcontroller on the driver board.
 A program called bCNC works well on the Raspberry Pi.
 You can download bCNC for free.
 While the instructions for installing the code are basically correct, downloading packages onto the current Pi operating systems requires you do so in a virtual environment.
 Here is a description of how that is done.

-Like other CNC control software, bCNC has a terminal that allows you to look at the code passed between the computer and the machine.
+Like other CNC control software, bCNC has a terminal function that allows you to look at the code passed between the computer and the machine.
 In this terminal (accessed on the upper right tab) you can view and edit a number of machine settings.
 To view the settings, type $$ in the command line.
 Here is a page to help understand what the settings are.

-The firmware you need will depend on the driver board you use.
-We use the Teensy 4.1 microcontroller with grblHAL firmware.
-One benefit of grblHAL is that you can download compiled firmware from a web builder.
 The web builder has a number of tabs that allow you to customize your software.
 One of the tabs is "plugins".
 On the plugin tab you can chose to enable the keypad functionality.
 Even if you don't have a keypad, it doesn't hurt to have this enabled in case you decide you want one later.
+For my planned larger machine, I intend to use ganged Y axis motors that allow auto-squaring.
+Auto-squaring is an option available through the web builder.
+Another option is a Z-axis probe.

 Setting up your CNC router requires getting the machine settings correct.
 The settings include things like the number of steps the microcontroller sends to make the machine move a certain distance.
 To find the machine settings, type $$ into the terminal. grblHAL will respond by sending a list of machine settings and their values.
 Unfortunately, grblHAL does not give a description of what each setting is in this list (I think that Universal GCode Sender, UGS, does).
 Here is a link to a page with a listing of settings.